RGBCube/GitHub2Forgejo/README.md

 And get a nice interactive experience.

-This works on any Gitea or Forgejo instance.
+This works on any Forgejo instance.

 ## FAQ